Disneyland Candlelight Processional 2023- History, Showtimes, Viewing Tips

 Disneyland Candlelight Processional Tips

-• Historically Christmas Fantasy Parade times are adjusted to 12:45pm and 3:15pm on the dates of December 3rd and 4th to accommodate the Candlelight Processional in the evening.
+- Historically Christmas Fantasy Parade times are adjusted to 12:45pm and 3:15pm on the dates of the Disneyland Candlelight offering to accommodate the Candlelight Processional in the evening.

-• Stores in the surrounding area of Town Square will close.
+- Stores in the surrounding area of Town Square will have limited access.

 The Candlelight Processional is a wonderful, holiday tradition at Disneyland filled with rich Disney history.
 If you happen to be in the parks during this weekend, do your best to catch a glimpse of this nostalgic event.